diversen/coscms/README.md

 ### About

-Coscms is a simple CMS system and a framework for building web application.
+CosCMS is a simple framework for building web application.
-It is an eclectic framework and uses classes from other frameworks were appropiate.

-E.g. PEAR::Mail, and PEAR::Mime.
-And a lot others.
+It is intended for users, who wants some common modules, and a platform with a small code base which is easy to extend.

+It's also a content management system (CMS)
+The CMS is the default build profile included.

-Easy to use, administer, and extend with modules (web and shell modules, and templates).
+Easy to use, administer, and extend with modules
+(web and shell modules, and templates).
 Export websites as simple profiles.

 You will need PHP >= 5.3 and a MySQL database.

-Tested with Apache2 on Debian systems and Windows.
+Tested with Apache2 on Debian systems, and Windows.
 Should work anywhere, even though it is build on Debian systems.

 ### Websites